 (B) Any additional evaluations or assessments necessary to identify the child's educational needs.

-(2)(a) To be eligible as a child with an emotional disturbance, the child must meet the following minimum criteria:

-(b) The child exhibits one or more of the following characteristics over a long period of time and to a marked degree:
+(3) Eligibility Criteria:To be eligible as a child with an emotional behavior disability for Early Childhood or School Age Special Education services, the child must exhibits one or more of the following characteristics over a long period of time and to a marked degree:

-(A) An inability to learn that cannot be explained by intellectual, sensory, or health factors;
+(a) An inability to learn that cannot be explained by intellectual, sensory, or health factors;

-(B) An inability to build or maintain satisfactory interpersonal relationships with peers and teachers;
+(b) An inability to build or maintain satisfactory interpersonal relationships with peers and teachers;

-(C) Inappropriate types of behavior or feelings under normal circumstances;
+(c) Inappropriate types of behavior or feelings under normal circumstances;

-(D) A general pervasive mood of unhappiness or depression; or
+(d) A general pervasive mood of unhappiness or depression; or

-(E) A tendency to develop physical symptoms, or fears associated with personal, or school problems.
+(e) A tendency to develop physical symptoms, or fears associated with personal, or school problems.

-(3) For a child to be eligible for special education services as a child with an emotional disturbance, the eligibility team must also determine that:
+(4) Eligibility Determination: For a child to be eligible for Early Childhood or School Age Special Education services as a child with an emotional behavior disability, the eligibility team must also determine that:

-(a) The child's disability has an adverse impact on the child's educational performance; and
+(a) The child has an emotional behavior disability as defined in this rule; and

-(b) The child needs special education services as a result of the disability;
+(b) The child is eligible for services in accordance with Early Childhood special education (OAR 581-015-2795) or School Age special education (OAR 581-015-2120).

-(4) A child who is socially maladjusted may not be identified as having an emotional disturbance unless the child also meets the minimum criteria under this rule.
+(c) A child who is socially maladjusted may not be identified as having an emotional behavior disability unless the child also meets the minimum criteria under this rule.